 Their paths to success reveal a bright future of entrepreneurship in Africa and other regions battling extreme poverty: The average Ugandan graduate earned 54 percent more after completing Street Business School’s six-month training and 211 percent more two years later.
 Those previously living on less than 65 cents a day earned a remarkable 15 times more.From shoe shops to independent farms, their businesses are built to last.
 89 percent of graduates run a business two years after completing Street Business School, and more than 40 percent opened a second business.

-After honing our training, mentoring and coaching program for over 15 years, we’re ready to take it to the world!
-We teach other organizations how to deliver our programming to the people they serve —on the way to changing 1 million lives in 10 years.
+After honing our training, mentoring and coaching program for over 15 years, we now train other organizations to deliver our programming to the people they serve —on the way to changing 1 million lives.